Discover

 05.Akihabara UDX Events & Exhibits

-This modern complex often hosts pop-up exhibits, anime art displays, and tech showcases in its multi-purpose spaces.
-It’s a great place to catch the latest in otaku culture or Japanese design trends—and its upper floors offer great dining with views over Akihabara.
+This modern complex hosts pop-up exhibits, anime art displays, and tech showcases.
+It’s a great place to catch the latest in otaku culture or Japanese design trends.

 01.Akihabara ARK

-Akihabara ARK is a refined and stylish hostess club nestled in the heart of Akihabara.
-Known for its chic interior and attentive service, the club offers an upscale yet approachable setting for a memorable evening.
-With a lineup of elegant hostesses and a relaxed, welcoming atmosphere, ARK appeals to both first-time guests and seasoned nightlife enthusiasts seeking a calm retreat within the city’s electric core.
+Akihabara ARK is a refined and stylish hostess club known for its chic interior and attentive service—an upscale yet approachable setting for a memorable evening.

 02.CROWD Akihabara